 Joe Schmidt will long be remembered when he packs his bags and leaves Ireland after the 2019 Rugby World Cup.
 The New Zealander has brought an unprecedented level of success to the nation and raised the standard for all coaches across all sports.

 However, there is one little pocket of Ireland that Joe Schmidt holds very close to his heart; Mullingar.
 Schmidt cut his coaching teeth in Westmeath long before he became known as one of the world’s best rugby coaches, and his legacy still lives on in the Westmeath town.

 Patsy Fagan played with Schmidt when he was appointed player-coach of Mullingar Rugby Club back in the early nineties.
 He credits Schmidt with transforming how the club played rugby but admits that nobody could have predicted what he would go on to achieve within the game.

 “I would’ve known Joe from the rugby club ‘cos I played rugby.
 In Mullingar he transformed the way we played and he got involved in training the coaches who took the underage teams.
 We probably played our best rugby ever whilst Joe was here.”
 Fagan said.

 “Whilst nobody could have seen how far he’d go because that’s impossible, he was very well respected as a coach and as an individual.”

-Schmidt has gone on to coach Leinster to two Heineken Cup victories as well as take Ireland from eight in the World Rankings to second.
+Schmidt has gone on to coach Leinster to two Heineken Cup victories as well as take Ireland from eighth in the World Rankings to second.
 His impact on rugby on these shores cannot be overstated.

 However, in Mullingar, it wasn’t just rugby that he will be remembered for.
 Back in 1992, before he was due to return to New Zealand, Schmidt pulled on the green jersey of Mullingar Shamrocks and lined out for the club in a Gaelic football game.